Ken Harrelson: Personal life

 While he was still in high school, Harrelson met his first wife, Elizabeth Ann "Betty" Pacifici, whom he would marry that year.
 The marriage produced four children (Patricia, Michael, Richard, and John), and three grandchildren (Nikole, Ryan and Kiefer) and one great-grandson, Jack.
 Harrelson filed for divorce from Betty on June 28, 1971.

 In 1970, Harrelson was part-owner of a $2 million waterfront nightclub in East Boston called the 1800 Club.
 A three-quarter sized replica of Donald McKay's clipper ship Flying Cloud was docked next to the club and was used as a floating cocktail lounge.
 The location offered superb views of Boston Harbor and the downtown skyline.
 The complex was severely damaged by fire on January 20, 1971, and never re-opened.

+Harrelson was also a talented golfer.
 After retiring from baseball, Harrelson competed in the 1972 British Open.
-He missed the cut by 1 stroke, shooting +11.
+He missed the cut by one stroke, shooting +11.
+In 1980, he made the cut at the Pleasant Valley Jimmy Fund Classic, a PGA Tour event.

 On September 13, 1973, Harrelson married Aris Harritos.
 They have two children, daughter Krista and son Casey, as well as two grandchildren, Nico and Alexander.
 Harrelson's son Casey played in the White Sox minor league system in 1999.
 The family resides in Orlando, Florida.

-Harrelson resides in Granger, Indiana, during the baseball season.